jtlap/nt2/doc/source/sdk/details/include.rst

 .. rubric:: Description

-In various architecture or operating specific parts, |nt2| needs to be able to select between variou simplementation of a given component.
+In various architecture or operating specific parts, |nt2| needs to be able to select between various implementations of a given component.
 To simplify this process, a customizable include file generation macro helper is provided.
 This macro is able to generate a proper include filename from a file name and a macro function building the path to this file.